 We can deploy specialist magnetometer survey equipment to detect for shallow-buried items of UXO on your Greenfield project.

-Take advantage of the latest UAV magnetometer survey technology to detect for shallow-buried items of UXO, fast setup and results.
+Take advantage of the latest Drone / Aerial UXO Survey technology to detect for shallow-buried items of explosive ordnance.

 We offer a wide range of professional services and technology to assess, survey, mitigate, support and manage the risk of Unexploded Ordnance (UXO).